teddy-dev/fvtt-scene-plus/README.md

 [Portal Lib](https://foundryvtt.com/packages/portal-lib)
 [Socketlib](https://foundryvtt.com/packages/socketlib)

-### Systems

-Should work with all game systems...probably.

-### How it works
+## Usage
-1. Create a tile on a scene and with Tagger, add the tag `Spawner` or `SaveScene` (these can be changed in settings!)
+1. Create a tile on a scene and use Tagger to add either the `Spawner` or `SaveScene` tag (both can be modified in settings).
-- `Spawner` will create a new token if a character's token does not already exist in this scene and save the scene to the character.
-Use this when you have something like MATT simply changing the scene.
+- The `Spawner` tag will create a new token if a character's token doesn't exist in the scene and save the scene to the character.
+Use this when you have a situation like MATT simply changing the scene.
-- `SaveScene` will only save the scene to the character.
-Use this when you are using Foundry's Scene Regions to teleport the player to another scene.
+- The `SaveScene` tag will only save the scene to the character.
+Use this option when you're using Foundry's Scene Regions to teleport a player to another scene.
-- You may also enable the "Save all Scenes" setting to default to save every scene a player loads onto.
+- You may also enable the "Save all Scenes" setting to automatically save every scene a player loads onto.
-2. When a player loads on this scene, the module will save the scene to their **active character**.
+2. When a player enters this scene, the module will save the scene information to their active character.
-3. The following client macro can be used to restore the user to their last scene.
-(Be sure to give your players `Observer` permissions!)
+3. Use the following client macro to return users to their last scene.
+(Make sure to grant your players "Observer" permissions!)

    ```JavaScript
      window.scenePlus.restorePlayerToScene(game.user.id);
    ```
    Optionally, the client setting "Automatically Return to Scene" can be enabled to return the client when they login.

-This module only handles the tracking and the returning a player to a scene.
-You still need to setup transitioning players/tokens between your scenes.
-You can do this with [Foundry's Scene Regions](https://foundryvtt.com/article/scene-regions), [Monk's Active Tiles](https://foundryvtt.com/packages/monks-active-tiles), or [Stairways (Teleporter)](https://foundryvtt.com/packages/stairways).
+   This module only tracks and returns players to scenes.
+You still need to set up transitions for players/tokens between scenes.
+You can accomplish this using [Foundry's Scene Regions](https://foundryvtt.com/article/scene-regions), [Monk's Active Tiles](https://foundryvtt.com/packages/monks-active-tiles), or [Stairways (Teleporter)](https://foundryvtt.com/packages/stairways).

----

-# Install
+## Installation
 While still testing, you can install via the manifest url:
 ```
 https://raw.githubusercontent.com/teddy-dev/fvtt-scene-plus/refs/heads/main/module.json